EOSIO/ricardian-spec/README.md

 #### Resources

-Contracts may contain inline resources.
+Contracts may contain inline resources. **Notice:** to specify resources, the metadata values **must be supplied in JSON format**, not YAML.
+Please see the [README for v0.0.0](/blob/v0.0.0/README.md#images) for an example of how to define images in YAML format.

 A resource is defined as follows:
 ```
 {
   type: string